 Can I Feed My Basset Hound Puppy Human Food?

-It’s not recommended to feed your Basset puppy human food for a couple of reasons…
+It’s not recommended to feed your Basset puppy basic human foods for a couple of reasons…

 1. Good quality dog food is designed to give your puppy the nutrients it needs to be healthy.